gtaswin/DevOps-Essential-Guide/KUBERNETES.md

 - **Ambassador**: Proxy container for external connections
 - **Adapter**: Transform output from main container

+⚠️ **Warning**: Avoid putting multiple applications in a single pod unless they're tightly coupled and share resources.
+Each pod should represent a single deployable unit.

 ### Deployments
 Deployments provide declarative updates for Pods and ReplicaSets.
 They're the most common way to deploy applications.